Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-architecture.md

 ---
-title: Next Generation SDKs
+title: SDK Architecture
-description: Introduction to Next Generation SDK, common methods and benefits
+description: Introduction to Amplitude Analytics SDK architecture, common methods and benefits
 ---

-This article helps you remove confusion around various Amplitude Analytics SDKs and introduces the Next Generation SDKs.
+This article helps you remove confusion around various Amplitude Analytics SDKs and introduces their architecture, common methods and benefits.

-The **Next Generation (next-gen) SDKs** are a group of Amplitude Analytics SDKs that share the same architecture and interfaces.
+Most Amplitude Analytics SDKs share the same architecture and interfaces **except**:

+- Maintenance SDKs (1)
+    - Browser
+    - Android
+    - React Native
+    - Node.js
+- iOS
+- Flutter
+- Java

-Amplitude also has "**Maintenance SDKs**".
-These are the time tested, stable SDKs of old.
-Once a next-gen SDK is available for a given platform, older SDKs are moved to maintenance status and under the **Maintenance SDKs** section in the site navigation.
-For example, Browser, Android, React Native, and Node.js.
+1. They are the time tested, stable SDKs of old.
+Once a new SDK is available for a given platform, the older SDK is moved to maintenance status and under the Maintenance SDKs section in the site navigation.
 Maintenance SDKs only receives bug fixes until deprecation.
-It's strongly recommended to adopt next-gen SDKs to take advantage of their benefits.
-To migrate from a maintenance SDK, refer to the migration guide under each maintenance SDK documentation.
+It's strongly recommended to new SDKs to take advantage of their benefits.
+To migrate from a maintenance SDK, refer to the migration guide under each maintenance SDK documentation

 !!!note
     There are still some SDKs that aren't nex-gen while also not in maintenance, for example Flutter, Java, and iOS.